Developer’s Guide

 Siphon’s documentation is built using sphinx >= 1.4.
 API documentation is automatically generated from docstrings, written using the NumPy docstring standard.
 There are also examples in the examples/ directory.

 The documentation is hosted on GitHub Pages.
-The docs are built automatically from master with every build on Travis-CI; every merged PR will have the built docs upload to GitHub Pages.
+The docs are built automatically from main with every build on GitHub Actions; every merged PR will have the built docs upload to GitHub Pages.
 As part of the build, the documentation is also checked with doc8.
 To see what the docs will look like, you also need to install the sphinx-rtd-theme package.

 Other Tools